Where can I learn German?

 Can I attend a German course for asylum seekers?

-If you are not permitted to attend a subsidised integration course of the German federal office for migration and refugees, you can attend alternative German courses.
-This is conditional upon your asylum process not yet having been completed.
-The adult education centres (VHS) offer free German courses in all districts of Berlin.
+If you are not allowed to participate in an integration course funded by the Federal Office for Migration and Refugees, you can attend alternative state-funded German courses.
+The adult education centres (VHS) offer free German courses in all districts of Berlin for refugees.
+On the multilingual website, you can find all the important information for registration.

 Which other provisions are available for learning the German language?